6 Reasons to Travel to the Southern Peloponnese this Mayby Jessie Beyer - Wednesday, February 6, 2019

 Tour Leader and Kalamata local, Yogos Paraskevopoulos shares six reasons he loves cycling Greece in May.

 Also, Gialova lagoon is a real bird paradise: more than 270 species of birds have been counted there by the Hellenic Ornithological Society – the Greek partner of Birdlife International.
-Thousands of birds flying to Africa in autumn stop at the lagoon to rest and “refuel” for the last time before the long journey over the Mediterranean Sea and the Sahara desert.
+Thousands of birds flying to Africa in autumn stop at the lagoon to rest and refuel for the last time before their long journey over the Mediterranean Sea and the Sahara desert.
 In spring, even as late as mid-May, they stop in this southern-most European wetland to rest and feed again.
 Herons and flamingos, ospreys, black-winged stilts, avocets, sandpipers, snipes, curlews and terns are just a few of the species one can admire here.
 (Gialova can be experienced as part of the Plus!
 Pylos extended tour.)

 Amazing Stuffed Grape Leaves

 May is the time of the year when grape vines have unfurled their leaves and are at that perfect moment between tender and tough.
 Greeks begin collecting them for one of the nation’s most traditional dishes or preserving them and storing them for later use.
 There are numerous variations of dolmathes, depending on the part of Greece you happen to be in.
 Join your tour leader, Yorgos at his home in Kalamata for a memorable hands-on experience of picking, preparing and stuffing grape leaves, before sitting down to a truly wonderful lunch.
 (On the Plus!
 Pylos extended tour only.)